 Sexual Health Week: Get your RSE in gear

 Calling all teachers - is your school RSE ready?
-We recently celebrated Sexual Health Week (14th - 20th September 2020) with the stimulating theme ‘Get your RSE in gear’.
+We recently celebrated Sexual Health Week (14th - 20th September 2020) with a fascinating theme; ‘Get your RSE in gear’.
 We know it can be hard to talk to kids about contraception and sexual health, so we’ve made it simple for you.
-Here we’ve answered some of the most FAQ, including understanding the different types of contraception available and how to protect yourself from sexually transmitted infections.
+Here, we’ve answered some of the most FAQ, including understanding the different types of contraception available and how to protect yourself from sexually transmitted infections.

 What type of contraception is available?

 There are many different contraceptives available; barrier contraceptives, long acting reversible contraceptives (LARC), hormonal and emergency contraception.
 Some contraceptives you need to take every day, some last 5-10 years.
 It can often be confusing to know your barriers from your LARCS, so we’ve made it simple for you.

 Barrier methods are a type of contraception that you use every time you have sex.
 Their job is to stop sperm coming into contact with the vagina as well as preventing sexually transmitted infections.
 Barrier methods include contraceptives like condoms, internal condoms, diaphragm and the cap.